The economic impact of US presidential elections

 - Open and monitor your position

-You can trade the US election by using financial derivatives like spread bets and CFDs.
-These enable you to speculate on prices of rising and falling markets – so they’re well-suited to increased volatility and market instability that the US election could cause.
+You can trade the US election by using financial derivatives like CFDs.
+These enable you to speculate on prices of rising and falling markets – so CFDs are well-suited to increased volatility and market instability that the US election could cause.

 We offer a wide selection of markets, ranging from USD forex pairs, commodities – including gold and oil – and US indices, such as the Dow (Wall Street), the S&P 500 (US 500) and the Nasdaq (US Tech 100).